MariaYakymchuk/PowerBI-and-Tableau-Analytics/README.md

 	•	Converted necessary fields into appropriate formats (e.g., date, numerical values).
 	•	Added calculated columns for key performance metrics, such as: Profitability Expenses per Passenger

-#### 3. Dashboard Creation in Power BI
+		### 3. Dashboard Creation in Power BI
-		•	Key Metrics:
+#### Key Metrics
-Added cards to provide an overview of total profit, number of flights, canceled flights, and passenger traffic for all airports.
+- Added cards to provide an overview of:
-	•	Passenger Traffic by Month:
+  - Total profit
-A bar chart visualizing the number of passengers for each month.
+  - Number of flights
-	•	Profitability by Airport:
+  - Canceled flights
-A horizontal bar chart showing profitability for each airport.
+  - Passenger traffic for all airports
-	•	Comparison of Profitability and Expenses by Month:
+- Created a bar chart visualizing the number of passengers for each month (**Passenger Traffic by Month**).
-A line chart comparing profitability and expenses over the months.
+- Designed a horizontal bar chart showing profitability for each airport (**Profitability by Airport**).
-	•	Profit vs. Expense Breakdown:
+- Developed a line chart comparing profitability and expenses over the months (**Comparison of Profitability and Expenses by Month**).
-A donut chart representing the ratio of total profit to expenses.
+- Created a donut chart representing the ratio of total profit to expenses (**Profit vs. Expense Breakdown**).
-	•	Interactive Filters:
+- Added dropdown slicers for selecting **"Airport Name"** and **"Month"**.
-Added dropdown slicers for selecting “Airport Name” and “Month.”
+  - Configured the filters to apply across all dashboard elements for seamless interactivity.
 Configured the filters to apply across all dashboard elements for seamless interactivity.